Stuycs-K/project03-final-10-chena-link/README.md

 ### Instructions

 #### Dependencies
 We render UI with SDL2.
-To install, run the following commands before compilation: `sudo apt-get install libsdl2-2.0`, `sudo apt-get install libsdl2-dev`, and `sudo apt-get install libsdl2-ttf-dev`.
+To install, run the following commands before compilation: `sudo apt-get install libsdl2-2.0`, `sudo apt-get install libsdl2-dev`, `sudo apt-get install libsdl2-ttf-dev`, and `sudo apt-get install libsdl2-image-dev` (in case it's not already installed).

 #### Compilation
 First, run `make clean` just in case.

 Then, run `make` or `make compile` to compile the project.
 Hopefully, there shouldn't be any problems.

 Next, set up a server with `make server`.
+Wait 3 seconds, just in case.

 Finally, to play, open up a new terminal and run `make client`.
+You should see a "Loading..." message, and a prompt to enter your username should appear after a few seconds.

 #### Usage
+The only terminal-based input required is entering your username when you create a client.

+Afterwards, all client inputs are made through the SDL window.

+To start playing, you must either create or join a game server.
+If there's no servers available on the server list (and there won't be at first), click the green "Create Lobby" button on the top right.
+This should put the client in the waiting menu for the newly created game server.

+Now, the client is considered the host of the game server.
+You should see a list of players and options to disconnect, start the game, or change the maximum players the server will allow.
+You can't start the game without 2 players, so it's time to get a second client in.

+The second client should see the first client's game server on their server list.
+Click the green "Join" button to join the server.
+Both clients now should be in the waiting menu and see the updated player list with 2 players.
+Now, the host can start the game.

+If the host decides to not start the game and bails out by disconnecting, the second client becomes the new host.

+At this point, both players should be in the Uno game.
+Both players should see their hand and the starting card.
+The white rectangle next to the starting card is the draw button.
+There are 2 options to disconnect from the game: either close out of the window with the "x" or click the red "Disconnect" button.

+Each turn, players can either play a valid card or draw from the pile.
+Drawing from the pile is always a valid move, which should hopefully make it easier to make someone win.
+You can see the other players' number of cards and their names around the board (this only shows up after the first move is played).

+When one player has one card remaining, a button to call Uno appears on the bottom right.
+If another player hits it, the player with one card draws 2 cards.
+If the player with one card hits it first, they suffer no penalty.

+When a player plays all of their cards, they become the winner (if all players but one disconnect, the remaining player will be deemed the winner), and the server shuts down.
+All clients should be brought back to the central server and the server list, where they should be able to play another game.